History of Kashmir: Kashmir Sultanate

-Prelude and Kashmir Sultanate (1346–1580s)
+Jamia Masjid, Srinagar, built 1402 CE, under the reign of Sikandar Shah Miri.

 Historian Mohibbul Hasan states that the oppressive taxation, corruption, internecine fights and rise of feudal lords (Damaras) during the unpopular rule of the Lohara dynasty (1003–1320 CE) paved the way for foreign invasions of Kashmir.
 Rinchana was a Tibetan Buddhist refugee in Kashmir, who had established himself as the ruler after Zulju.
 Rinchana's conversion to Islam is a subject of Kashmiri folklore.
 He was persuaded to accept Islam by his minister Shah Mir, probably for political reasons.
 Islam had penetrated into countries outside Kashmir and in absence of the support from Hindus, who were in a majority, Rinchana needed the support of the Kashmiri Muslims.

+Shah Mir dynasty

 Shah Mir's coup on Rinchana's successor secured Muslim rule and the rule of his dynasty in Kashmir.

+Silver sasnu of the Kashmir Sultan Shams al-Din Shah II (ruled 1537–38).
+During the Sultanate period, the Kashmir sultans issued silver and copper coins.
+The silver coins were square and followed a weight standard unique to Kashmir of between 6 and 7 gm.
+This coin weighs 6.16 gm.

 In the 14th century, Islam gradually became the dominant religion in Kashmir.
 With the fall of Kashmir, a premier center of Sanskrit literary creativity, Sanskrit literature there disappeared.
 Islamic preacher Sheikh Nooruddin Noorani, who is traditionally revered by Hindus as Nund Rishi, combined elements of Kashmir Shaivism with Sufi mysticism in his discourses.
 The Sultans between 1354 and 1470 CE were tolerant of other religions with the exception of Sultan Sikandar (1389–1413 CE).
 Sultan Sikandar imposed taxes on non–Muslims, forced conversions to Islam, and earned the title But–Shikan for destroying idols.
 Sultan Zain-ul-Abidin (c.
 1420–1470 CE) invited artists and craftsmen from Central Asia and Persia to train local artists in Kashmir.
 Under his rule the arts of wood carving, papier-mâché, shawls and carpets weaving prospered.
 For a brief period in the 1470s, states of Jammu, Poonch and Rajauri which paid tributes to Kashmir revolted against the Sultan Hajji Khan.
 However, they were subjugated by his son Hasan Khan who took over as ruler in 1472 CE.

+Chak dynasty

 By the mid 16th century, Hindu influence in the courts and role of the Hindu priests had declined as Muslim missionaries immigrated into Kashmir from Central Asia and Persia, and Persian replaced Sanskrit as the official language.
 Around the same period, the nobility of Chaks had become powerful enough to unseat the Shah Mir dynasty.

-Silver sasnu of the Kashmir Sultan Shams al-Din Shah II (ruled 1537–38).
-During the Sultanate period, the Kashmir sultans issued silver and copper coins.
-The silver coins were square and followed a weight standard unique to Kashmir of between 6 and 7 gm.
-This coin weighs 6.16 gm.

 Mughal general Haidar Dughlat, a member of ruling family in Kashgar, invaded Kashmir in c.
 1540 CE on behalf of emperor Humayun.
 Persecution of Shias, Shafi'is and Sufis and instigation by Suri kings led to a revolt which overthrew Dughlat's rule in Kashmir.